OctopusDeploy/docs/docs/administration/sync-instances/index.md

     - Teams: user role mapping, different members
 - Project Groups: You don't have to sync all the projects in a project group; only the project group has to exist.

 It is possible to leverage variables instead of directly referencing that data in a deployment or runbook process.
-As long as the variable exists, is of the correct type, and is assigned to something that exists on the deployment target, the deployment process will work.
+As long as the variable exists, is of the correct type, and is assigned to something that exists on the destination instance, the deployment process will work.
 For example, a variable with the name `Project.AWS.Account` is assigned to an account named `Dev/Test Account` on the source instance.
 On the destination instance that same variable can be assigned to `Staging/Prod Account`.

 Items that can be variables are:
 - Infrastructure